EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 #### Problem statement
 Publish anonymized and useful version of bipartite graph in such a way that:
-- a broad class of queries can be answered accurately:
+- a broad class of queries (aggregated) can be answered accurately:
 	- type $0$ - Graph structure only, e.g., what is the average number of products purchased by customers?
 	- type $1$ - Attribute predicate on one side only, e.g., what is the average number of products purchased by $NJ$ customers?
 	- type $2$ - Attribute predicate on both side, e.g., what is the average number of OTC products purchased by $NJ$ customers?